Sekseli3/NLP_yelpStartPredict/README.md

 You can also use the model to predict the star rating of a review by calling `model.predict(['Your review text here'])`.

+## Results
+First you get top 10 keywords for each category, after that you get the amount of start for your own input
 ## Dependencies

 This project requires the following Python libraries: